erezgeva/libptpmgmt/clkmgr/TEST_clkmgr.md

 # How to get Chrony

-1. Install chrony (If chrony pre-installed please skip this step):
+1. Install Chrony (If Chrony is already pre-installed, please skip this step):
     On Ubuntu and Debian:
     ```bash
     sudo apt install chrony